Most people never see the other side of professional speaking.

 Five minutes before my workshop was scheduled to start, the group walked in and announced, “We have to use a different room.”
 They quickly picked up everything and carried it down the hall to an unfinished area in the building.

 This area was a mess.
 There were wires hanging from missing ceiling panels, heaps of building materials along the walls, and furniture scattered about.

 And there was no electricity, no air conditioning, and no light (expect what came in through the windows).

 So we arranged chairs in a semicircle.
 And I conducted the workshop without using slides.
 Instead I referred the participants to pages in my workbooks.
 And during one project where they needed to see the slides, I walked about the room holding the overhead transparencies at arm’s length so they could read them.

 Lesson: You must find a way to use whatever resources are available.

 Once I was hired to speak at a conference with an attendance of about 200 people.
-When I arrived, I discovered that the hotel staff had placed all of the chairs facing toward the back of the room (instead of toward the stage).
+When I arrived, I discovered that someone had placed all the chairs facing toward the back of the room (instead of toward the stage).

 So I turned all the chairs around so that they faced toward the stage where I was going to stand.

 And if you’re wondering, I never mentioned this to anyone.
 I explain why below.

 Lesson: Arrive at least an hour early so that you have time to fix problems.

 I was hired to speak at a conference being held on a Saturday.

 When I arrived at the hotel, I found an empty ballroom.
 So I asked the hotel staff where the conference was being held, and they responded by saying, “What conference?”

 Since this was before cell phones, I spent a frantic half hour making calls from a pay phone.
 Eventually I found someone who knew where the conference was being held.
 Apparently, they changed the venue since scheduling my talk.